 Always make sure your dog is fitted with an appropriate-sized collar and that his collar has up-to-date ID tags.
 With an engraveable ID tag, you can customize the information you include.
 Staying out of town for a few weeks or headed to the cabin?
 Get a separate tag made with your vacation info on it.

 Harnesses make for walking that is both more comfortable and safe for your pet.
 Choose a harness that fits your pet well and doesn’t allow for pulling, if it’s a problem for your pet.
-An excellent harness for pulling dogs is the Walk Right!
-Harness.
-The chest leash attachment makes it easier for you to direct your dog by pulling him sideways.
-It’s also padded for your pet’s comfort.
+An excellent no pull harness for pulling dogs will definitely make the treks more enjoyable.
+There are many solutions, but we recommend the front clip harness options.

 Have your dog pull her own weight with a hiking trail pack.
 Your dog can carry her own treats and water so that you don’t have to, or you can simply give your energetic dog more of a workout.